russelldb/riak_core/docs/ring_claim.md

 So node 4 has 33.3% more partitions than any other node.

-If as a user of Riak we build a 5 node cluster by adding one node at a time, the cluster will be built as tested in the property test - but this outcome violates a basic desirable property of ring claiming, that it results in an even distribution of nodes, and in particular it does not isolate "one slow node" by focusing additional work in one location.
+If as a user of Riak we build a 5 node cluster by adding one node at a time, the cluster will be built as tested in the property test - but this outcome violates a basic desirable property of ring-claiming, that it results in an even distribution of nodes.
+The outcome isolates "one slow node" by focusing relatively-significant additional work in one location.

 Although this is the tested scenario, this is not normally how 5 node clusters are built.
 Normally, a user would setup five unclustered nodes, and then running a cluster plan to join four of the nodes to the first.

-The code path for this approach is subtly different to the tested scenario.
+Although the property testing code, tests adding multiple nodes by adding them one node at a time to the ring, and then calling the choose_claim function after each addition, the actual code called during cluster planning works in a subtly different way.
+The actual process adds all the nodes to be added as members to the ring first, and then the code loops over all the added nodes calling the choose_claim function each time.
+So both the test code and real code loop over choose_claim for each added vnode, but in the test code there are no to-be added members on the ring when choose_claim is called each time, whereas in cluster planning all new nodes are added to the ring before the first call of choose_claim.

+There is a subtle difference between the process of adding one node in one plan and adding multiple nodes in one plan, and the property-based testing only confirms safe operation in the first case.
-In this scenario, the five nodes will be added to the ring, and choose_claim_v2 will be run four times, once for each joining node.

-This time, on the third loop, which adds the fourth node - the outcome of the algorithm will generally be:
+In the real-world cluster-planning scenario, the five nodes will be added to the ring, and choose_claim_v2 will be run four times, once for each joining node.
+On the third loop, which adds the fourth node - the outcome of the algorithm will generally be:

 ``{RingChanged, EnoughNodes, RingMeetsTargetN} = {true, true, false}``